laurpaik/express-api/README.md

 | `res.redirect()`     | Redirect a request.                                                                   |
 | `res.sendStatus()`   | Set the response status code and send its string representation as the response body. |

-## Lab: Summarize Actions in Examples Controller
+## Annotate Along: Summarize Actions in Examples Controller

-Practice reading unfamiliar code by annotating [`app/controllers/examples.js`](app/controllers/examples.js).
-As you read each controller action, keep the following questions in mind.
-You will be asked to answer them when we share our notes.
+Let's practice reading unfamiliar code by annotating [`app/controllers/examples.js`](app/controllers/examples.js).
+As we read each controller action, keep the following questions in mind.

 -   What is the purpose of this action?
 -   Does it need a singular or plural resource to build its response?